🧱 Migration Guide: Vue2/Nuxt2/Vuetify2 to Vue3/Nuxt3/Vuetify3

 Pages and Layouts

-• Use definePageMeta to select the layout used by the page.
+definePageMetato select the layout used by the page. - Move

-• Replace _id with [id] to define a dynamic route parameter.
+_idwith[id]to define a dynamic route parameter. - Replace

 Runtime Config